 Managing your facility data is vital for the efficient running of your facility.
 Advances in technology have made it possible for facility managers to delve into data generated through various activities in their facilities and spot opportunities or problems.

 However, facilities today are generating new and different types of data in much larger quantities.
 If properly managed, this data can help facility managers assess and find waste, weaknesses and opportunities more accurately in the operations of the facility.

 The problem does not lie in the generation of the data however, but in its management.
 There are various technologies available to help you in managing your facility data.
 However, implementing them can often be a painful process.
 It may seem like the new system has created even more work and expense than the time it saves.
 You may find yourself questioning the CMMS role once it has been implemented.

 However, these systems, if properly leveraged, can increase efficiency, cost savings and effectiveness within your organization.
 These systems can also help in preserving the sanity of facility managers who rely on the data generated from their facilities to make informed decisions.

-One way of maximizing your Computerised Maintenance Management System is by integrating it with your space management and lease management software.
+One way of maximizing your facility management software is by integrating it with your space management and lease management software.
 This will result in the following benefits for your facility: